 Even the best intentions of being separate culminated in a coming together.
 The fundamental reason behind this is that God made us for community.

 Here at Oasis Family Church one of our mission statements is ‘Grow Together’ and that emphasises this exact point.
-Spiritual and relational growth of a person can only happen in community.
+The spiritual and relational growth of a person can only happen in a community.

 The old African saying that it takes a village to raise a child here rings true for faith as well.
-With such a rich array of Christian experience that turns up to churches every Sunday, failing to meet can hinder your ability to grow, be challenged and exposed to God’s voice in a communal setting.
+With such a rich array of Christian experiences that turns up to churches every Sunday, failing to meet can hinder your ability to grow, be challenged, and be exposed to God’s voice in a communal setting.

 When the Holy Spirit opens your eyes to the truth of Jesus and you accept Him as Saviour, The Holy Spirit indwells you.
-Along with this He bring you gifts.
+Along with this, He brings you gifts.